-In addition he says, because of the competitiveness of the industry, Chicago Communication is always looking for new ways to separate ourselves from the others.
+In addition, he says, because of the competitiveness of the industry, Chicago Communication is always looking for new ways to separate itself from the others.

 “I am here to help in any way possible.
 Whether that is resolving a problem you are experiencing, looking for suggestions or solutions, or even just answering a question that might arise, please reach out.
 Improving safety and security for you and your company is our primary goal.”

 What are three things Brad can’t live without?
 Coffee, his cell phone, and his family.

-Creativity, project management, and the sense of accomplishment that comes from seeing through a production from start to finish: These things have motivated Account Executive Cathy Kulnig both at Chicago Communications and throughout her extensive background in theater and performance.
+Creativity, project management, and the sense of accomplishment that comes from seeing through a project from start to finish: These things have motivated Account Executive Cathy Kulnig both at Chicago Communications and throughout her extensive background in theater and performance.